Udo/udolib/u-js-pathastar/README.md

 // finding a path from startNode to endNode, using a custom movement cost function var pfResult = PathAStar.find( startNode, endNode, eachNeighbor, myMovementCostFunction, myHeuristic );
 ```

+Keep in mind that the heuristic function must be able to return a reasonable distance approximation between any two nodes in the graph.

 ## Custom `id` Field